enyasystem/Josnorth_ict-cds/README.md

 - Follow the branching strategy in `BRANCHING.md`

 Questions?
-- Open an issue or ping the maintainers.
+- Open an issue or ping the maintainers